 Skip to main content

-Erasmus+
+Erasmus+ Programme Guide

 Centres of Vocational Excellence

-The initiative on Centres of Vocational Excellence (CoVE) aims to respond to this policy priority supporting reforms in the VET sector, ensuring high quality skills and competences that lead to quality employment and career-long opportunities, meeting the needs of an innovative, inclusive and sustainable economy 1 .
-The CoVE initiative also supports the implementation of the European Green Deal, the new Digital Strategy, the Communication on attracting Skills and Talent, and the new Industrial and SME Strategies, as skills are key to their success.
+Centres of Vocational Excellence (CoVE) aim to be a driving force for reforms in the Vocational Education Training (VET) sector, ensuring high quality skills and competences that lead to quality employment and career-long opportunities, meeting the needs of an innovative, inclusive and sustainable economy and contributing to addressing challenges in key economic sectors.

-This initiative introduces a "European dimension" to Vocational Excellence by supporting the implementation of EU VET policy and actions agreed with member states, social partners and VET providers.
+Further, this initiative introduces a European dimension to vocational excellence by supporting the implementation of EU VET policy and actions agreed with Member States, social partners and VET providers.

 Objectives of the Action

-1. At national level involving a wide range of local stakeholders creating skills ecosystems for local innovation, regional development, and social inclusion, while working with CoVEs in other countries through international collaborative networks.
+1. At national level involving a wide range of local and regional stakeholders creating skills ecosystems for local innovation, regional development, and social inclusion, while working with CoVEs in other countries through international collaborative networks.

-• a common interest in specific sectors 11
+• a common interest in specific sectors 9

-• innovative approaches to tackle economic and societal challenges (e.g. climate change, digitalisation, artificial intelligence, sustainable development goals 12 , integration of migrants and disadvantaged groups, upskilling people with low qualification levels, etc.), or
+• innovative approaches to tackle economic and societal challenges (e.g. climate change, digitalisation, artificial intelligence, sustainable development goals 10 , integration of migrants and disadvantaged groups, upskilling people with low qualification levels, etc.), or

-• innovative approaches to increase the outreach, quality and effectiveness of existing CoVEs.
+• innovative approaches to increase the outreach, quality and effectiveness of existing CoVEs

 This call will thus support projects bringing together local or regional partners from various countries developing a set of activities under three clusters; 1) Teaching and learning, 2) Cooperation and partnerships, and 3) Governance and Funding.

-They must include the design of a long-term action plan for the progressive roll-out of project deliverables after the project has finished.
+The projects must include the design of a long-term action plan for the progressive roll-out of project deliverables after the project has finished.
 This plan shall be based on sustainable partnerships between education and training providers and key labour market actors at the appropriate level.
 It should include the identification of appropriate governance structures, as well as plans for scalability and financial sustainability.

 Eligibility criteria